Spinoza’s Psychological Theory

 Spinoza’s account of the affects (affectus) of the human mind is a response to one of the central problems for his naturalism.
 It is an attempt to show how the wide range of desires and emotions of the human mind can be produced by something which follows the order of nature.
 At the start of Part III (see also Chapter 2 of his Political Treatise), Spinoza notes that traditional accounts of the passions, with the exception of Descartes’s, have rested on the assumption—one wholly baseless in Spinoza’s view—that human beings are a separate “dominion” within the dominion of nature, with different kinds of constituents and governed by different sorts of laws.
 Spinoza’s project continues what he finds to be Descartes’s important innovation: seeking “to explain human affects through their first causes.”
 So his account of the affects may be most profitably compared to Descartes’s in his Passions of the Soul.
 It may also be usefully compared to accounts in the writings of Hobbes (especially Leviathan VI), a contemporary who shared many of Spinoza’s philosophical commitments, or to some of the “traditional accounts” which Spinoza faults, such as Aquinas’s Summa Theologiae.
 (Aquinas’s treatments of the passions appear mainly between Ia75 and 2a2ae189.)

 Spinoza, though, because he denies freedom of the will, is more thorough than Descartes in his commitment to naturalism.
 This commitment makes the task Spinoza undertakes in the Ethics an even more dramatic revision of traditional understandings of the passions than that which Descartes produced.
 So Spinoza, even more than Descartes, is open to the sort of objection which traditional authors, those to whom it seems beyond question that human beings are outside nature, might raise: how can the full range of human psychological phenomena be produced by natural causes?
-For the argument of the Ethics to succeed, Spinoza must produce, first, an account of how human desires and emotions might be a part of nature as he has presented it in the Ethics and, second, a description of those human desires and emotions which is plausibly complex, that is, plausibly consistent with our experience of ourselves.
-The subsections which follow address these issues in turn.
+For the argument of the Ethics to succeed, Spinoza must produce, first, an account of how human desires and emotions might be a part of nature as he has presented it in the Ethics and, second, a description of those human desires and emotions that is plausibly complex, that is, plausibly consistent with our experience of ourselves.
+The subsections that follow address these issues in turn.

 2.1 The Affects and Striving